f-meloni/vulcano/README.md

 # Vulcano

-Ruby script to generate Swift Codable files from a JSON
+Ruby script to generate Swift Codable files from a given JSON file

 ## Installation